PMI Global Accreditation Center for Project Management Education Programs (GAC)

-- Engage key stakeholders to develop a business case for GAC accreditation for use by faculty and program directors.
+- Engage key stakeholders and marketing consultants to develop a business case with targeted value propositions for GAC accreditation for use by faculty and program directors in market expansion.

 Every 5-year Deliverable:

 - Review of the GAC Accreditation Standards utilizing current educational theory and practices in project, program, and portfolio management and related professions, revising as necessary.
 Current review cycle begins 2020.